16 to 18 education: free meals for academic year 2016 to 2017

 A student is only eligible to receive a free meal when they, or a parent/guardian on their behalf, have made a successful application to the institution where they are enrolled.

 Feedback from institutions has indicated that there is some confusion about Working Tax Credit and whether children from families in receipt of it are eligible for free meals.
-Working Tax Credit is not a qualifying benefit for free meals, and a parent or student in receipt of Working Tax Credits only is not entitled to a free meal.
+Working Tax Credit is not a qualifying benefit for free meals, and a parent or student who is in receipt of only Working Tax Credits is not entitled to a free meal.

-With the exception of Child Tax Credit however, if a parent or student is in receipt of one of the qualifying benefits is also in receipt of Working Tax Credit then they are eligible for free meals, ie the qualifying benefit takes precedence over their receipt of Working Tax Credit.
+However, if a parent or student is in receipt of one of the other qualifying benefits (with the exception of Child Tax Credit) as well as Working Tax Credit then they are eligible for free meals, ie the other qualifying benefit takes precedence over Working Tax Credit.

 Students must also satisfy the residency criteria set out in EFA Funding regulation guidance for the 2016 to 2017 academic year.